This command is available from the Authoring menu in the FAR main window.

 Ignore words containing only numbers: Check this option to exclude words containing only numbers.
 EG. 1234 911

 Use Stop Word List file: Enter the full path of a file containing a list of words to exclude.
 This is a simple text file containing one word per line (same type of file authors use in MS compiled HTML Help).
+If you use non-English characters then best to make sure the file format is Unicode (UTF-8 is preferred).

-Additional search chars: By default FAR gathers all words containing characters A..Z, a..z, 0..9, -, _.
+Additional search chars: By default FAR gathers all words containing alpha-numeric characters, and "-" and "_".
 Normally if say a "\" char is found in a word then FAR considers this like a space char and breaks the word into two words.
 If you want to allow words containing say "\" and "/" chars then simply enter \ and / into the enter field.
-If you have Double-byte chars or European Umlauts chars then enter those chars into the entry field.

 Alternatively you can place all your extra chars into a text file.
 Enter the full path of the text file into the entry field.
 Spaces and Control characters (such as line feeds and tabs chars) will be ignored.